 "Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
 This means that they should consider, at all times, what is in the best interests of the child."
-(Keeping Children Safe in Education September 2021)
+(Keeping Children Safe in Education September 2023)